LuckierDodge/website/index.md

 >Computational Mathematician

-...currently studying and working at Northern Illinois University and Argonne National Laboratory.
+...currently studying and working at the University of Michigan and Argonne National Laboratory.

 [Learn more about me →](/aboutme)